Eddiejones21/cfn-ad-controller/README.md

         - I opened the active directory computers and users tools and added a new user to the domain admin group

 ### 2. Infrastructure as Code:
+    - Created this GitHub repository
+    - Built out the CFN template to deploy the following Resources:
+        - 1 Windows EC2 Instance (ami-06938c7701be658b4)